Leonid-98/ATMEGA1284_OLED_Gameboy/README.md

 #### Use chip with direct USB support
 For programming I used JTAG, that requires expensive programmer and additional wiring. </br>
-Also, UART communication requires bootloader, that I don't have.
+Also, UART boot requires bootloader, that I don't have.
 Having  direct `D+` `D-` connections would make my life much easier.

 #### Make PCB smaller
 PCB is big relatively to OLED, also joystick in current setup feels like a third wheel.
 In the future, I would go with more compact design.